Paul Rabaut: Biography

 He was born at Bédarieux, Hérault.
 His father was a draper.
 In 1738 he was admitted as a preacher by the synod of Languedoc, and in 1740 he went to Lausanne to complete his studies in the seminary founded by Antoine Court.
 In 1741 Rabaut was placed at the head of the church of Nîmes, and in 1744 he was vice-president of the general synod.
-During the persecution of 1745-1752, he was forced into hiding.
+During the persecution of 1745–1752, he was forced into hiding.
 When the marquis of Paulmy d'Argenson was sent to Languedoc to make a military inspection in 1750, Rabaut succeeded in interviewing him while he was changing his horses.

 For a time the persecution ceased, but it broke out again in 1753, and a price was put on Rabaut's head.
 Louis François de Bourbon, prince de Conti, interested himself in the Protestants in 1755, and in July Rabaut visited him.
 During the years 1755-1760 periods of persecution and toleration alternated.
 By 1760, however, the efforts of Antoine Court and Paul Rabaut had been so successful that French Protestantism was well established and organized.
 In 1762 in a time of relative peace two sites at which Rabaut preached are recorded:

-"At last, in 1762, he obtained a sort of tacit tolerance from the Prince of Beauveau.
-The Protestants of Nismes then chose for their winter meetings a vast amphitheatre situated on the road to Alais, on the banks of the torrent of Cadereau, and which they called the Hermitage.
-There, upon seats constructed with loose stones, assembled, every Sunday, six or eight thousand persons, eager to hear the inspired words of their pastor.
-In summer they transferred their meetings to an old quarry, named Lecque, surrounded on all sides by immense rocks, and to be reached only by two narrow paths.
-The burning beams of the sun were excluded from it, and the faithful found themselves sheltered from heat and rain.
-It was in this sombre cavern that, for more than twenty years, Rabaut's voice resounded, preserving faith and hope in his hearers' hearts."